Last Updated on October 27, 2023 by Sorin Petroj

 - 2020 Alexandra Palace, London: Andrew Baggaley (England)

 3. The Rules difference between table tennis and ping pong

-Firstly, the fundamental difference is in the service, namely, in table tennis, you have to throw the ball at least 6 inches up from an open hand with an open fist and without hiding the ball.
-To hide the ball, we talk about hitting the ball with the racket, and you have to remove the other hand.
+Firstly, the fundamental difference is in the service.
+Namely, in table tennis, you have to throw the ball at least 6 inches up from an open hand with an open fist and without hiding the ball.
+We talk about hitting the ball with the racket to hide the ball, and you have to remove the other hand.

-That’s because the opponent is able to see what the service is like.
+That’s because the opponent can see what the service is like.
 This rule is not strict in ping pong to throw the ball less, and you can hide the service.

 In ping pong, the sets are counted up to 15, and with the result of 14:14, the following point who wins, that player wins the set.

 Thirdly, each player is entitled to one “double-ball” in each match.
 They can use it at any time, provided they serve.
 This means that they can use a double point once, which will bring them many advantages over the opponent, making the game even more enjoyable.

 This thing in table tennis does not exist where each point counts as one.